 When I reconnected with Cory Strode in 2014, I was in a vulnerable state again, and actively trying to resolve traumas related to past relationships.
 I was in a place of confusion and profound self-blame.
 I denied my own gut feelings, and apologized for “accusing” him and “saying mean things,” both his phrasing — and he made a great production of having graciously forgiven me many years ago.
 It was only after spending time with him physically in Minnesota, as a grown adult, that I was able to fully recognize the level of anxiety and discomfort he caused me.
 He treated me with an almost fetishistic regard; acting like my personal servant, cheerleader, mentor, therapist, and rescuer, and maintaining boundaries more appropriate for an intimate relationship than a friend.
 He told me he had made the decision that it was, “His job to love me unconditionally.”
 He would tell me about memories I could not recall from when I lived in Minneapolis in the past, and that it was, “His job to remember things for me.”
 His treatment of me encouraged me to be/become dependent on him.
 My personal victories started to feel more like opportunities for Cory Strode to congratulate himself.
 I felt paraded around like his show pony at conventions together.
 He repeatedly told me I was, “becoming the person [he] always knew [I] was.”
 On one occasion he literally teared up at my frustrations with Douglas, telling me, “any man that [I] turned [my] attention toward was the luckiest man alive.”

 Mere weeks after my father committed suicide, and while still coping with the damage my relationship with Douglas wrought, I asked Cory Strode to make a few meals I could easily reheat.
 He regularly offered to help in any way possible, and also nagged me about my food choices.
 His response to my request was to let himself into my apartment for almost an entire day while I was at my job (he had “emergency” keys), fill my refrigerator with at least $200 worth of food, much of which I could not eat before it spoiled, and spend all day cooking and cleaning.
 I had severe physical privacy and trust issues stemming from childhood that he knew about.
 He cleaned my bathroom, which he had done once before while I was passed-out drunk, and then humiliated me about afterward on an episode of his podcast.
 He stripped and washed my bed linens, and all my dirty laundry, including intimate items like my underwear.
 He put almost everything he cleaned, including my clothes, back in the wrong places.
 He left mints on my bed pillows.
 He left two long, handwritten multi-page “love” letters on my bed and my dinner table, which I could only read a few sentences into before tearing up and throwing them in the trash.
 I found out about this on my way home from work when he texted me, while driving.
 I told him explicitly that I did not want to see him, and when I arrived home and got out of my car, he immediately walked around the corner crying and shoving my keys at me.
 I had a total breakdown, and did not feel comfortable in my own home for months.
 It was the closest I have ever felt to being raped.
 Violated.
 When I later tried to explain to him how devastating this was, he argued “other people” thought what he had done was sweet, and that they found the mints “funny.”
 He repeatedly insisted that he had told me his plans, but I would never have consented to what he did.
-I tried to remain friends with him, but in the end, I could not.
-The last time we spoke directly, I asked him to acknowledge that his relationship with me when I was a teenager was wrong.
+I tried to remain friends with him because I had made a promise, but I could not.
+The last time we spoke directly (via text message), I asked him to acknowledge that his relationship with me when I was a teenager was wrong.
 He replied “I hope you find peace,” and blocked my phone number, presumably.
-I wrote a terse and professional post about leaving his podcast, and I did not speak out about what happened between us publicly until I began being harassed and mocked about it.
-I will write in more detail about my relationship with Cory Strode eventually, but at the time of this post, this subject still causes me intense emotional and psychological distress.
+I wrote a terse and professional post about leaving his podcast.
+He later approached me, while crying, in person at a convention, but I had to immediately leave the area.

 It is also noteworthy that I strongly suspected I had ADHD in 2016, but Cory Strode told me that, since caffeine does not make me “sleepy,” I did not have it.
 Due to his experience in the mental health field, I did not question him.